-- a.
+a.
 An act or attempt to give, receive, share, or utilize unauthorized information or unauthorized assistance at any time for assignments, tests or examinations.
-Students are permitted to mentor or assist other students with assignments and laboratory reports, but, students will not permit other students to copy their work, nor will students copy other students' work, and they must acknowledge when they have received assistance from others; - b.
+Unauthorized assistance includes generative artificial intelligence (AI) help beyond 5.17.a.1 below and/or instructors' permissions.
+Students are permitted to mentor or assist other students with assignments and laboratory reports, but, students will not permit other students to copy their work, nor will students copy other students' work, and they must acknowledge when they have received assistance from others, including generative AI assistance, as outlined below:

+- 1. Students may use AI tools for the same tasks they accomplish with tools such as internet search engines, library database searches, online dictionaries, and online thesauruses, unless any of these uses go against a specific instructor's and/or thesis supervisor's direction; - 2.
+Unless specifically authorized by instructors and/or supervisor(s), any use of generative AI tools beyond 5.17.a.1 above is prohibited; - 3.
+In any case in which an instructor allows the use of generative AI beyond what is stated in 5.17.a.1 above (e.g., to go through the process of generating content or to study AI), AI-generated content must be fully disclosed, cited, and described in any work or presentation. - b.
 Failure to follow rules on assignments, presentations, exercises, tests, or examinations as detailed by the respective professor or test/exam invigilator; - c.
 Unauthorized co-operation or collaboration; - d.
 Tampering with official documents, including electronic records; - e.
 Falsifying research, experimental data, or citations; - f.
 The inclusion of sources that were not used in the writing of the paper or report; and - g.
 The impersonation of a candidate at presentations, exercises, tests or an examination.
 This includes logging onto any electronic course management tool or program (e.g. Moodle, Black Board, etc.) using someone else's login and password.